Cleaning Service Owners

 Other Education or Training

 The Institute of Inspection Cleaning and Restoration Certification offers online, video, and home study continuing education (CE) courses on crime and trauma scene bio-recovery, mold remediation, water damage repair, estimating and sales, human resources, marketing, and other topics.
-The Restoration Industry Association also provides CE webinars and classes.
+The Restoration Industry Association and ISSA Residential also provide CE webinars and classes.
 Contact these organizations for more information.

 Certification, Licensing, and Special Requirements